 Chicken Scarpariello is a favorite dish for both my husband and my daughter Claire.
-Margot and I don’t have the tolerance they do and I’ve never had the courage to order it.
+Margot and I don’t have the tolerance for spice like they do, so I’ve never had the courage to order it.
 For those of you unfamiliar with this dish, it’s chicken (or veal or pork) with hot (and I mean HOT) cherry peppers, fennel and in some instances sausage.

 Chicken Scarpariello is also a favorite of our friends Bob & Lynn.
 I decided I would venture forth and make it for Bobby’s birthday because it’s one of his very favorite dishes, along with the Ricotta Cheesecake that I created for him a few years ago.

 When I opened the jar of hot cherry peppers and took a whiff, I gasped.
-The heat went straight up my nose and down my throat and burned.
-I knew I was in trouble, but no turning back!
+The heat went straight up my nose and down my throat; I knew I was in trouble, but no turning back!

 Note: I omitted the sausages because Lynn doesn’t eat them.
 To include, just give a quick sear to brown in the pan after searing the chicken, then set aside with the chicken.
 Add back to the pan with the chicken and cherry peppers as instructed above.